 Road trips.
 I had this converation with a co-worker the other day.
 He asked me if I’m the type that a) Gets to wherever I’m going as fast as possible or b) If I take my sweet time.
-Well if you know me and my patience, you know the answer already.
+Well if you know me and my patience, you already know the answer.
 If you’re still wondering, it’s A.

-In other words, don’t drink anything until we’re down to 1/4 tank of gas or until you’re prepared to hold it 379 miles.
+In other words, don’t drink anything until we’re down to 1/4 tank of gas unless you’re prepared to hold it for another 379 miles.
 Oh, and if you’re hungry, don’t worry because I’ve packed plenty of granola bars and snacks.
-All that you’re sure never to want to touch again after this trip is over.

 “A” found this out last year on our road trip to Colorado.
 This is how is started out: